cout/sm_room_timer/README.md

 Occasionally when resetting to the previous room, that room's room times are assigned to the room that is being reset from.

+Sometimes (when using SD2SNES) the timer may miss a room during the initial run to create a route.
+If this happens you will not have a complete route.
+The only fix is to start over or manually edit the CSV file.